What is doctrine?

 - The redemption bought by Jesus’ finished work was limited to those particular people;

-– The drawing of those particular people to salvation by God’s Grace is irresistable;
+- The Holy Spirit’s work in drawing those particular people to salvation by God’s Grace is irresistible;

-– Those particular people (the Elect) will ultimately and eternally be preserved, saved and glorified.
+- Those particular people (the Elect) will ultimately and eternally be preserved, saved, resurrected to life, and glorified.

-• We believe the biblical teaching that our whole life (not just a few hours at church each week) should be an act of worship.
+• We teach that our entire life (not just a few hours at church each week) should be an act of worship.

-– Our Sunday morning service is simply intended to edify your daily life of worship.
+- Our Sunday morning service is simply intended to edify your daily life of continual worship.

 • Fellowship Church Lubbock exists to provide a place and provisions for believers to: